Updating TalosII's firmware ? GNUcode.org

 Updating FPGA firmware

 You have to physically flash this the FPGA.
 It's not possible to flash this via software.
+The FPGA doesn't change very often, so it's not super critical is if is not updated.

 Or this may help: https://forums.raptorcs.com/index.php/topic,349.msg4232.html#msg4232